ueberdosis/hocuspocus/docs/server/cloud.md

 ##### Authentication

-Authentication is done using JWT tokens.
+Authentication is done using JWT.
 You can see your secret in the admin interface and use it to generate tokens for your clients.
-Note that we are not supporting per-document authentication yet, so we recommend choosing a non-guessable documentName (e.g. using uuidv4() or any other random string)
+Note that we are not supporting per-document authentication yet, so we recommend choosing a non-guessable documentName (e.g. using uuidv4() or any random string)

 In Node.js, you can generate a JWT like this: